kismetwireless/kismet/docs/dev/webui_rest.md

 *LOGIN REQUIRED*

-Returns a stream in pcap-ng format of all packets, from all interfaces, associated with the device specified by `[key]`; This stream will only include packets from the specified device (it will not include packets communicating *with* this device, only packets tagged as *originating with* this device.
+Returns a stream in pcap-ng format of all packets, from all interfaces, *since the start of this request*, associated with the device specified by `[key]`; This stream will only include packets from the specified device (it will not include packets communicating *with* this device, only packets tagged as *originating with* this device.

+*To collect packets that were previously seen, see the Databaselog API in `log_kismet.md`*

 This URI will stream indefinitely as packets are received.